 A QIS should incentivize quality by tying payments to measures of performance when providers meet specific quality indicators or enrollees make certain choices or exhibit behaviors associated with improved health.

-An eligible issuer for the 2021 plan year is any QHP issuer that:
+An eligible issuer for the 2022 plan year is any QHP issuer that is planning on offering medical coverage through the Exchange in 2022.